-Next, give the Worker a name and select which branch of the source repo you’d like to use as the source of the Worker.
+Next, select which branch of the source repo you’d like to use as the source of the Worker.
 Click Next.

 App Platform will inspect the code and select an appropriate runtime environment (such as Node, Ruby, etc).
 If you need to override this, you can see if there is a better options in the drop-down labeled Type as well.
 If nothing suitable appears there, upload a Dockerfile to your branch and restart the app creation process.

 App Platform will also display any appropriate build and run commands that it detected, which you can now customize as needed.